Bánh Bao Recipe

 FAQs

-The ideal size for Bánh Bao is around 3-4 inches in diameter, but you can adjust the size according to your preference.
+The ideal size for bánh bao is around 3-4 inches in diameter, but you can adjust the size according to your preference.
 Just remember that larger buns may require a longer steaming time to ensure they cook evenly.

-Although a steamer pot is a traditional method for cooking Bánh Bao, you can use alternative steaming methods, such as placing a heatproof plate on top of some tin foil balls inside a pot with a lid.
+Although a steamer pot is a traditional method for cooking bánh bao, you can use alternative steaming methods, such as placing a heatproof plate on top of some tin foil balls inside a pot with a lid.
 Remember to keep the buns from direct contact with the water.

-Sharing The Love For Banh Bao
+Sharing The Love For Bánh Bao

 Vietnamese Steamed Pork Buns Recipe

-Bánh Bao – Traditional Vietnamese Steamed Pork Buns
+Bánh Bao Recipe (Vietnamese Steamed Pork Buns)

 5 from 2 votes

-Print Pin Rate
+Print Pin Rate Save Recipe

 Cuisine: Vietnamese